jpicek/SP2023-Capstone-Progress-Document/README.md

 - [ ] Week 15

 ## COMPLETE
+- [x] Week 2 - updated Progress Document, worked on React.js tutorial, also thinking ahead and planning for Week 3
-- [x] Week 1 - created repo, this README, and the Individual Process Document.txt file
+- [x] Week 1 - created repo, this README, and the Individual Progress Document.txt file